Finding an Expected Value In Exercises 37 and 38, find the expect... | Channels for Pearson+

 Probability

 Probability is a measure of the likelihood that a particular event will occur, expressed as a number between 0 and 1.
-In the context of the raffle, the probability of winning each prize is determined by the ratio of the number of winning tickets to the total number of tickets sold.
-Understanding probability is essential for calculating expected values, as it directly influences the outcomes and their associated values.
+In the context of games like roulette, it is essential to understand the probabilities associated with winning and losing bets.
+For example, in American roulette, the probability of winning a bet on a single number is 1/38, while the probability of losing is 37/38, which directly influences the expected value.

 Recommended video: